release-it/release-it/docs/github-releases.md

 To do a release that isn't the latest release on your GitHub project e.g for support releases, you can set `github.makeLatest` to `false`.

+## Create GitHub Discussion

+To auto-create GitHub Discussion for the release on your GitHub project, you can set:

+`github.discussionCategoryName` to `[discussion category name]`

 ## Comments

 To submit a comment to each merged pull requests and closed issue that is part of the release, set